-The Arboretum's plant database is maintained and updated by Hoyt Arboretum Curator, Martin Nicholson, and several highly-qualified volunteers.
+Hoyt Arboretum's plant database is maintained and updated by Hoyt Arboretum Curator Martin Nicholson and several highly-qualified volunteers.

-To maintain the provenance of the plants, Hoyt Arboretum has kept records continuously since the first seeds were propagated in the Park's Mt.
-Tabor nursery beginning in 1914.
+To maintain the provenance of the plants, Hoyt Arboretum has kept records continuously since the first seeds were propagated at Mt.
+Tabor's nursery beginning in 1914.
 Early records were kept on index cards.
-A dedicated volunteer, Oliver Dalton, converted these records to a computerized database in the early 1980’s.
+A dedicated volunteer, Oliver Dalton, converted these records to a computerized database in the early 1980s.

 Thanks to a grant from the J. Frank Schmidt Foundation and a partnership with Leach Botanical Garden and Portland Parks & Recreation, we now have a state-of-the-art plant database that is easy for all interested parties to use.

 Today, approximately 8,000 plants have been added to the database.
-Each entry contains information (if available) on family, genus, species, common name, variety, cultivar, provenance, specific location in the Arboretum, and selected photos of the actual Arboretum specimen.
-The database allows the user to search for plants by family genus, species, common name and location in the Arboretum.
+Each entry contains information (if available) on family, genus, species, common name, variety, cultivar, provenance, specific location in Hoyt Arboretum, and selected photos of the actual arboretum specimen.
+The database allows the user to search for plants by family genus, species, common name and location in the arboretum.

-Use the links to the right to access the online version of the Hoyt Arboretum Plant Database.
+Use the button below to access the online version of the Hoyt Arboretum Plant Database.
 The link will take you away from the Hoyt Arboretum website and connect you with our server of plant information.
 Enjoy!